MicrosoftDocs/learn/learn-pr/advocates/send-location-over-sms-using-azure-functions-twilio/includes/0-introduction.md

-When you book cab using your mobile app, have you ever wondered how your exact location gets shared with the cab driver via SMS.
-Just Imagine if you could have access to similar aap of your own that could share your exact geographical location through an SMS with a bunch of your friends at the same time, all in a single click.
-You can easliy do this by creating a mobile app using Azure Functions and Twilio.
+When you book a cab using your mobile app, have you ever wondered how your exact location gets shared with the cab driver via SMS.
+Just Imagine if you could have access to similar app of your own that could share your exact geographical location through an SMS with a bunch of your friends at the same time, all in a single click.
+You can easily do this by creating a mobile app using Azure Functions and Twilio.

 Twilio is a communications platform that is supported by Azure Functions using Twilio SMS output bindings.
 In this module, you'll create a cross-platform Xamarin.Forms app with a serverless back end.
 This app will get the user's location from their device and send it with a list of phone numbers to Azure Functions.
 The function will then use a binding to a third-party service (Twilio) to send your location as an SMS message to all the phone numbers provided.